ReactNativeSchool/react-native-fundamentals/exercises/hello-world.md

 ## Exercise

-Render a square with a background color and text inside of it.
+Render a square with a background color.
+Inside of the square render the text "Hello, world".

 ## Helpful Links